arnoldjulian/Interpretable-and-unsupervised-phase-classification/README.md

 **Data**

-The *data* folder will be provided upon request.
+The data will be provided upon request.
 It contains the raw configurations, as well as the corresponding values of correlation functions for the spinless FKM on a L=20 square lattice in the noise-free and noisy case.
 In the noise-free case, a single set of inputs corresponding to the estimated ground-state configuration is provided.
 Whereas in the noisy case, we provide set of inputs corresponding to the 10 configuration with the lowest-lying energies.
+This data should be put into the dedicated *data* folder.

 **Prediction-based method with DNNs**